Home > Apparel

 Generally speaking, yes, parkas are one of the pricier outerwear items.
 Down insulation and GORE-TEX shells are expensive materials, and parkas use a greater volume of these than most other clothing items.
 The recommended parkas on this list range from $300 to around $800.
 In our experience, it is possible to find great sales and deals on parkas.

-From durability and functional hoods to a plethora of pockets, a range of design details can make or break a snowboard jacket.
+From a snowboard jacket's fabric and hood to the pockets, a range of details can make or break a design.
 Find our best picks for riders here.
 Read more…

 Subscribe Now